timble/www.openpolice.be/_documentation/01-access.md

 ![]({{image}})
 </a>

-## Production environment
+### Administrator area

 To manage your website, you have to login into the administrator area, using the latest Chrome / Firefox browser, located at:

 * http://www.lokalepolitie.be/administrator/zonenumber
 * http://www.policelocale.be/administrator/zonenumber
 * http://www.polizei.be/administrator/zonenumber

-During the development of your new website it is available at:
+During the development of your new website the administrator area is available at:

 * http://p.pol-nl.be/administrator/zonenumber
 * http://p.pol-fr.be/administrator/zonenumber